What is NAD+?

 The Preiss–Handler pathway is one of the vitamin B3 pathways and starts with either nicotinic acid (NA) or niacinamide (NAR).
 The NA or NAR present in the food we consume is then converted via a series of enzymatic reactions into NAD+.
 As the above diagram shows, this pathway and the de novo pathway both join at the point where they become NaNM and continue along the same path to become NAD+.
 Niacin is perhaps the best known name for nicotinic acid, and as a 2020 human trial showed, niacin increases NAD+ significantly in muscle tissue.

 Finally, the salvage pathway converts nicotinamide (NAM), also known as niacinamide, into NAD+.
 This pathway has nicotinamide mononucleotide (NMN) as an intermediate, and nicotinamide riboside (NR) also uses the same salvage pathway.
 This pathway is called the salvage pathway because instead of using the usual precursor molecules, such as TRP or Vitamin B3, to make NAD+, this pathway recycles (salvages) NAM, which is often generated from NAD+, back into NAD+ again.

 Of the NAD+ pathways, perhaps the most recent focus has been on the salvage pathway and the NAD+ precursor molecules NMN and NR.
-There are now quite a number of supplement companies producing these NAD+ precursors with the intention of increasing NAD+ levels, and the battle between them is fierce as each company tries to convince us that its brand is the best.
+There are now many supplement companies marketing NAD+ precursors as NAD+ boosters.

 NAD+ is a very useful coenzyme and is utilized by many proteins in the human body, particularly the sirtuins, which repair DNA damage and are associated with healthy longevity in multiple species.
 In this way, NAD+ helps to combat genomic instability, one of the proposed nine reasons we age.